 This pharmacy practice experience focuses on providing patient-centered care to hospitalized patients.
 The student will apply their therapeutic knowledge to assess and develop therapeutic plans for patients in collaboration with other healthcare professionals, especially physicians.
 The student will also be involved in taking medication histories, monitoring patient progress and providing drug information to health care professionals and patients.
-Prerequisite: Good standing as a 4th year student in the professional program.
+Prerequisite: Must be enrolled in fourth professional year.